 01 of 09

-Agaricus (white mushroom, button mushroom): Widely available, varies in color from white to light brown and in size from small to jumbo stuffer.
-Plump and dome-shaped, with a pleasing flavor that intensifies when cooked.
-Mature Agaricus with open veils have an intensely rich taste.
-Agaricus is quite versatile, being excellent for use both raw and cooked.
-Also available canned and dried.
+Widely available, button mushrooms are typically white or very light brown can the caps can range in size from a nickel to a half-dollar.
+Plump and dome-shaped, these mushrooms have a mild, pleasing flavor that intensifies when cooked.
+These easy-to-find mushrooms are quite versatile and excellent for use both raw and cooked.
+They are also commonly available canned and sometimes dried.

 02 of 09

-Chanterelle (girolle): Intrinsic to French cuisine, this vase-shaped, bright yellow to orange fungus is expensive when fresh.
+Intrinsic to French cuisine, chanterelle mushrooms are vase-shaped, bright yellow to orange, and expensive when fresh.
 Nutty and delicate in flavor and texture, they are also available dried and canned.
-Add late in the cooking process to avoid toughening.
-Use in salads, sauces, and risottos.
+Don't over-cook chanterelles to avoid toughening and serve as a side dish or add to pasta and risottos.

 03 of 09